corydonbaylor/twitter-viz/README.md

 # twitter-viz

 Monday, Tuesday, Happy Days!
-Thursday, Friday, Happy Days!
-Saturday, Sunday, Happy Days!
+Thursday, Friday, Happy Days! etc etc

 The Happy Days theme song, while wonderful, does not answer the important question of how do we actual measure these "happy days".
-What the Fonz will not tell you--dont even bother asking!--is that there is a programtic way to measure such a thing.
+What the Fonz will not tell you is that there is a programmatic way to measure such a thing.

 Enter R and the rtweets and tidytext packages.
 For this project, I am going to first scrape twitter data using the rtweets and then perform a basic sentiment analysis using the tidytext package.

-Let's take a look a the final product:
+But first, the final product:

 ![alt text](https://github.com/corydonbaylor/twitter-viz/blob/master/Rplot.png?raw=true)

 ### Scraping the data
 The rtweets package makes getting twitter data shockingly easy.
-Both the api call and response are largely abstracted away.
+Both the api call and cleaning response are largely abstracted away.
 All it takes is a single line of code to get a tidy dataframe of twitter data.
-But before we can do that, we need to set up access to use twitters API.
+But before we can do that, we need to set up access to use twitter's API.
 I believe that how we do this is best captured on twitters on website rather than here.
 But essentially, you need a twitter account and the ability to answer a few simple questions.

 Once you do get access, however, you will need to show authenticate your api call using the keys from your access.
 For rtweets, this should be as simple as plugging them into the correct arguement:
 ```